SteidleR/katacoda-scenarios/python-pyspark/step3.md

 spark = SparkSession.builder.getOrCreate()
 </pre>

-We create a simple data set and create a DataFrame from it in pyspark.
+We define a simple data set and create a DataFrame from it in pyspark.

 <pre class="file" data-filename="script.py" data-target="append">
 from pyspark.sql import Row